eddies/generator-dashi/README.md

 grunt
 ```

-will package everything up, concat and minify your css, javascript, etc., and
+will package everything up, concat and minify your css, javascript, etc., run your tests, and
 drop everything in your `dist/` directory.

 ```bash